Load data into Azure Data Lake Storage Gen2 with Azure Data Factory

 Create a data factory

-On the left menu, select Create a resource > Data + Analytics > Data Factory:
+On the left menu, select Create a resource > Integration > Data Factory:

-In the New data factory page, provide values for the fields that are shown in the following image:
+In the New data factory page, provide values for following fields:

 - Name: Enter a globally unique name for your Azure data factory.
-If you receive the error "Data factory name "LoadADLSDemo" is not available," enter a different name for the data factory.
+If you receive the error "Data factory name YourDataFactoryName is not available", enter a different name for the data factory.
 For example, you could use the name yournameADFTutorialDataFactory.
 Try creating the data factory again.
 For the naming rules for Data Factory artifacts, see Data Factory naming rules.

 - Subscription: Select your Azure subscription in which to create the data factory.